Spectre of capital flight slows China FX reform drive

 SECURITY BLANKET

 Analysts say the central bank is the centre of pro-reform sentiment in the government.
-But other policymakers still equate foreign reserves with national strength and may oppose any reform that would put the $3.3 trillion stockpile at risk.
+But other policymakers still equate foreign reserves with national strength and may oppose any reform that would put the $3.3 trillion (2.03 trillion pounds) stockpile at risk.

 To them, the FX reserves underpin confidence in the financial system, serving as a security blanket for both the government and financial markets.